Portfolio

 # Register with the portfolio analyzer

-Ensure your statistic is robust to degenerate inputs such as None, empty series, or insufficient data.
+Your statistic should handle degenerate inputs such as None, empty series, or insufficient data.

 Return None for unknown/incalculable values, or a reasonable default like 0.0 when semantically appropriate (e.g., win rate with no trades).